hydeharris/DiscoTeX/README.md

 ## Personal deployment

 Create a .env file with your discord developer token then run index.js
+Ensure all dependencies are installed.